Avoiding the Curdle: Top Dairy Storage Safety Tips

-Whether you’re an owner, manager, or employee in the food service industry, it’s important to practice proper food safety procedures, like dairy storage.
+Whether you’re an owner, manager, or employee in the food service industry, it’s important to practice proper food safety procedures, like food storage.
 Dairy is a huge part of that.
 From milk to cottage cheese, there are specific ways that dairy products need to be stored for them to be consumed safely.

 Top Dairy Storage Safety Tips